 Blake Jarwin, Tight End

 With Jason Witten sitting out of preseason action for week one, Blake Jarwin got the start and significant playing time this week.
-Jarwin picked up right where he left off in the with four receptions on five targets for 51 yards.
+Jarwin picked up right where he left off in the 2018 season with four receptions on five targets for 51 yards.
 One of those receptions was a 33-yard catch and run that included 22 yards after the catch.

 He continues to display really good hands and route-running ability.
 With only three tight ends on the roster not named Jason Witten, the Dallas Cowboys will continue to give Jarwin a lot of work in the preseason.
 For a developing player, every snap matters, but he continues to be a reliable target for the Dallas Cowboys quarterbacks.